 “The only spiritual life you need is not to react.
 To be calm [or present, in the moment, mindful…] is the greatest asset in the world.
 It’s the greatest siddhi, the greatest power you can have.
-If you can only learn to be calm you will solve every problem.
+If you can only learn to be calm, you will solve every problem.
 This is something you must remember.
 When you are perfectly calm, time stops.
-There is no time, karma stops, samskaras stop.
+There is no time, karma stops, and samskaras stop.
 Everything becomes null and void.
-For when you are calm you are one with the entire energy of the universe and everything will go well with you.
-To be calm means you are in control.
-You’re not worried about the situation, the outcome.
+For when you are calm, you are one with the entire energy of the universe, and everything will go well with you.
+To be calm means, you are in control.
+You’re not worried about the situation or the outcome.
 What is going to happen tomorrow?
 To be calm means everything is alright.
 There is nothing to worry about, nothing to fret over.
 This is also the meaning of the biblical saying, “Be still and know that I am God.”
 [Exodus 14:14] To be calm is to be still.”
 Ramana Maharshi

-When I began attending week-long and month-long Vipassana meditation retreats back in the ’90s physical movement like yoga or Qi Gong was discouraged.
+When I began attending week-long, and month-long Vipassana meditation retreats back in the ’90s, physical movements like yoga or Qi Gong were discouraged.
 Instead, practitioners were urged to keep within the prescribed structure of sitting and walking meditation to enable mindfulness and minimize distraction.
-During this period yoga was rapidly spreading throughout the country and many serious yogins were infiltrating these meditation intensives.
-The yogins were coming to these retreats already familiar with discipline and enduring challenging situations, through movement and the physical exercise.
-So, it wasn’t uncommon for some of us to be stretching or standing on our heads near our tents or in the restrooms, anywhere out of sight while breaking the rules.
+During this period, yoga was rapidly spreading throughout the country, and many serious yogins were infiltrating these meditation intensives.
+The yogins were coming to these retreats already familiar with discipline and enduring challenging situations through movement and physical exercise.
+So, it wasn’t uncommon for some of us to be stretching or standing on our heads near our tents or in the restrooms, anywhere out of sight, while breaking the rules.
 To just sit, restricting the body for days on end, presented a different type of obstacle for the yogin--the ego’s innate attachment to the body and the pride from identifying with a highly flexible, finely tuned one.

-For me the most important and pleasurable part of teaching yoga has evolved to focusing on postures and practices that bring instantaneous shifts in consciousness, creating a deeper union between the mind/body and the field of awareness that the mind/body appears within--instead of a mindfulness practice, more of a mindlessness experience.
-The result naturally allows an integrated meditative state to arise spontaneously, whether standing, moving, holding or sitting.
-This experience is created by using specific elements and sequences from Qi Gong, somatic therapeutic modalities, various yoga pranayamas, kriyas and particular asanas, all of which can elicit an immediate impact on the nervous system and the body’s connective tissue—myofascia.
+For me, the most important and pleasurable part of teaching yoga has evolved to focusing on postures and practices that bring instantaneous shifts in consciousness, creating a deeper union between the mind/body and the field of awareness that the mind/body appears within—instead of mindfulness practice, more of a mindlessness experience.
+The result naturally allows an integrated meditative state to arise spontaneously, whether standing, moving, holding, or sitting.
+This experience is created by using specific elements and sequences from Qi Gong, somatic therapeutic modalities, various yoga pranayamas, kriyas, and particular asanas, all of which can elicit an immediate impact on the nervous system and the body’s connective tissue—myofascial.
 I also weave the open meditation practices of Dzogchen Buddhism and the Shakti Bandha--energetic cultivation and release modalities--found in the tantras of Kashmir Shaivism.
-In doing so, this causes the active thinking part of the mind to instantly settle and at the same time expand into Shiva consciousness, or as the Buddhist refer to it, the Big Sky Mind.
+In doing so, this causes the active thinking part of the mind to instantly settle and, at the same time, expand into Shiva consciousness, or as the Buddhists refer to it, the Big Sky Mind.

-My role then, as an instructor, is to design the grouping of postures, movements and practices, to evoke and then point out when this collective state of awareness is happening.
-Students then may become more familiar with its nature and to recognize, not only their internal experience but also the external collective experience as being one and the same.
+My role then, as an instructor, is to design the grouping of postures, movements, and practices to evoke and then point out when this collective state of awareness is happening.
+Students then may become more familiar with its nature and recognize not only their internal experience but also the external collective experience as being one and the same.
 When this is experienced by each student at the same time, whether in a classroom setting or over Zoom, the energetic nature of the room perceptibly expands—consciousness is experienced as something palpable.
-We truly are one, we are eternal, in that moment presence is all that is happening.
+We truly are one, we are eternal, in that moment, presence is all that is happening.
 The student is no longer an individual sitting in a classroom having their individual experience but a communal experience of authentic nature as one united field of consciousness that can be felt beyond the senses--but includes the senses.
-Within this non-dualistic approach its silent nature is heard, its infinite nature touched…“Namaste” suddenly transcends cliché and is realized as something genuine and boundless.
+Within this non-dualistic approach, its silent nature is heard, its infinite nature touched…“Namaste” suddenly transcends cliché and is realized as something genuine and boundless.